hexoscott/anansi-eth/README.md

 ![image](./anansi-bot.webp)

+## Pre-requisites

+- you will need to install the forge tool from foundry (recommend using foundry up https://getfoundry.sh/introduction/installation)

 ## Running

 For now you will need to edit the code to adjust how many jobs run of each type using the `createJobs` function in `main.go`.